 The Selimiye Mosque, for instance, is a must-see in this delightful city, and the Old Quarter is lovely to wander around.

 Due to its strategic location and its proximity to Greece and Bulgaria, Edirne has a European feel about it and there is lots of delicious cuisine on offer.

 A great time to visit Edirne is in summer when the traditional oil-wrestling festival (Kırkpınar ) takes place.

-By the 1st century BC, Ephesus was one of the largest cities in all of the Roman Empire, boasting one of the Seven Wonders of the Ancient World, the Temple of Artemis
+Ephesus, located in Aegean Turkey, Ephesus is an ancient site located in Aegean Turkey and one of the top places to visit in Turkey.
+Ephesus is a well-preserved ancient site that stands as Europe’s most complete classical metropolis.
+By the 1st century BC, it became one of the largest cities in the Roman Empire, and it housed one of the Seven Wonders of the Ancient World, the Temple of Artemis.

-The ruins of Ephesus are well preserved, making it one of Turkey’s most popular tourist attractions.
-Its attractions include the massive Theater, the Temple of Hadrian and the magnificent Library, a two-story structure that was built to house more than 12,000 scrolls.
+The ruins of Ephesus are some of the most popular tourist attractions in Turkey due to their stunning preservation.
+Visitors can explore the massive Theater, the Temple of Hadrian, and the impressive Library, which was built to hold over 12,000 scrolls.

-The best times to visit Istanbul are from March to May and between September and November.
-That’s when crowds at the city’s attractions are manageable, room rates are average and daytime temperatures generally sit in the 60s and 70s.
+The best times to visit Istanbul are between March and May or September and November when the crowds at the city’s attractions are manageable, room rates are average, and temperatures are pleasant in the 60s and 70s.